MrTimonM/Telegram-Username-Checker/README.md

 # Telegram Username Checker
-This Python script allows you to check the availability of Telegram usernames in an efficient manner.
-It utilizes threading for concurrent processing, making the username checking process faster.
-The results are then categorized into available, not available, or uncertain.
+This Python script allows you to check the availability of Telegram usernames using https://fragment.com/.
+It's fast and free and it doesn't require to login with your Telegram account.
+The results are saved in text file available or taken.

 # Installation